Total Eclipse (TV series)

-Total Eclipse is an American teen drama web series starring Mackenzie Ziegler, Lauren Orlando, Johnny Orlando, Emily Skinner, Nadia Turner, Devenity Perkins, and Darius Marcell.
+Total Eclipse is an American teen drama television series starring Mackenzie Ziegler, Lauren Orlando, Johnny Orlando, Emily Skinner, Nadia Turner, Devenity Perkins, and Darius Marcell.
 The series is produced by digital network Brat and premiered on April 5, 2018, on Brat's YouTube channel.
 It follows a group of high school students and sheds light on common themes among teens such as bullying and relationships, including friendships, cliques, and romances.
 The protagonist Cassie, played by Ziegler, is cast out of her childhood friend circle and seeks to re-establish those friendships, make new friends, and negotiate social situations at school and in her community.

 Synopsis

 Season 1

 At Millwood High, Cassie is a teenager who was ditched by her childhood friends Diana, Morgan, and Jenna.
-To cope with their bullying, she dreams of a world where she is an astronaut on the moon, a fantasy that she and her friends had devised as children.
+To cope with their bullying, she dreams of a world where she is an astronaut on the Moon, a fantasy that she and her friends had devised as children.
 Cassie is loyal to her friends even after some of them betray her, like when Diana embarrasses Cassie by publicly revealing copies of Cassie's private drawings.

 Cassie initially befriends Kate to win back her former friends but later warms up to her.
 Their friendship is complicated because of Cassie's reciprocated interest in Kate's brother, Sam.
 Jenna, whose parents have a difficult marriage, also has a crush on Sam and kisses him, but tells him to keep it a secret.
 Kate bonds with Luca, a witchcraft-practicing boy at the shop she works, who later develops feelings for her.